svirmi/nuxt-i18n-blog-v3/content/en/posts/second_post.md

 ---
-title: The Beginning of the Second
+title: (ENG) The Beginning of the Second
 date: 2020-09-20T22:25:24.197Z
-description: "Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS."
+description: "(ENG) Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS."
 ---